Ulises-Molina/Ulises-Molina/README.md

 ## 🚀 About Me

-I'm a passionate frontend developer from Argentina
+I'm a passionate frontend developer from Argentina, Buenos Aires

 I´m completely self-taught